tettekete/just-git-add-tests/cat-and-aliens-report.md

 ## The Modern Era: UFOs and Cats

-The modern UFO phenomenon, beginning in the 20th century, brought a new dimension to the cat-alien narrative.
-Reports from abductees occasionally mentioned cats behaving oddly during encounters with unidentified flying objects.
-Some speculated that cats might act as conduits for alien communication or as biological recording devices.
+The modern UFO phenomenon, beginning in the 20th century, brought a new dimension to the alien communication or as biological recording devices.

 ### Incident in New Mexico: